ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 How do I keep secret data in my playbook?
 +++++++++++++++++++++++++++++++++++++++++

-If you would like to keep secret data in your Ansible content and still share it publicly or keep things in source control, see :doc:`../user_guide/playbooks_vault`.
+If you would like to keep secret data in your Ansible content and still share it publicly or keep things in source control, see :ref:`playbooks_vault`.

 If you have a task that you don't want to show the results or command given to it when using -v (verbose) mode, the following task or playbook attribute can be useful::